Colleen has a Master’s degree in English Literature and is an author of stories and articles focusing on the dynamics of human relationships

 While countless histories have recorded facts about harem life the Fatima Mernissi memoir, “Dreams of Trespass”, is especially vivid, in that it recounts growing up in an era in French-owned Morocco when polygamy, (marriage by one man to several women ) was a part of her culture.

 Early on, she describes the differences between imperial and domestic harems.
 Imperial harems, such as those of Ottoman emperors in bygone centuries exist now only in imagination.
-Exquisite women, lolling and languishing in splendor, kowtowed to by eunuchs, has enhanced the erotic allure of any number of cinematic extravaganzas.
+Exquisite women, lolling and languishing in splendour, kowtowed to by eunuchs, has enhanced the erotic allure of any number of cinematic extravaganzas.

 Domestic harems, far less opulent, were households in which various generations shared a home in a circumspect way.
 The word “harem”, in this sense, meant a place of shelter and safety.
 Gradually, the term came to be viewed as it was during Fatima’s growing years, one man being allowed 4 wives, if he could support each of them in a reasonable manner.